sailing-yacht-research-foundation/developer-access-token-service/README.md

 this variables will be used in building image for production

+## Development Build

+This service was deployed to aws development environment using terraform similar to the raw server service In the terraform file the vpc id that was created for the first service was used.
+So all the services that was deployed (raw server, live data server and developer token) were all deployed in the same vpc the credentials for the database was used in the .env file when building the image

+To deploy the service you need to run docker-compose -f deployment/docker-compose.yml run --rm terraform init docker-compose -f deployment/docker-compose.yml run --rm terraform validate docker-compose -f deployment/docker-compose.yml run --rm terraform plan docker-compose -f deployment/docker-compose.yml run --rm terraform apply after running terraform apply you need to build the image and push the image to ecr the service can be accessed from this url - http://dev-token-lb-662457357.us-east-1.elb.amazonaws.com/login

 ## Production Build

 following is the steps to build production image